 Be street smart

-Yes i know i said the local are very friendly but take precaution as you walk along the streets of Kampala.
+Yes I know I said the locals are very friendly but take precaution as you walk along the streets of Kampala.
 The streets are not the best place to wander around using your phone-it might get snatched by a random goon.
-Carry your backpack from the front instead of the back or else you wont have your valuables by the time you check.
+Carry your backpack from the front instead of the back or else you won’t have your valuables by the time you check.
 Tourists are normally charged highly when making any purchase so be sure to use your bargaining skills, you might just get the product at an unbelievable price.

 How to dress in Uganda.

-Uganda is not strict when it comes to what to wear. literally anything can be worn as long as you stay decent but If you are visiting tourist places of worshing, you will need to cover up.
+Uganda is not strict when it comes to what to wear. literally, anything can be worn as long as you stay decent but If you are visiting tourist places of worship, you will need to cover up.

 Languages spoken in Uganda